anpham6/squared-functions/README.md

     - png: TinyPNG service for PNG or JPEG
     - gz: Gzip
     - br: Brotli
+* crossorigin
+    - all: Same as preserveCrossOrigin [download: false]
 ```

 NOTE: Whitespace can be used between anything for readability.